 Allergy Asthma Information Association

-Sublett JL, Seltzer J, Burkhead R, et al.; American Academy of Allergy, Asthma & Immunology Indoor Allergen Committee.
-Air filters and air cleaners: rostrum by the American Academy of Allergy, Asthma & Immunology Indoor Allergen Committee.
+Sublett JL, Seltzer J, Burkhead R, et al. Air filters and air cleaners: rostrum by the American Academy of Allergy, Asthma & Immunology Indoor Allergen Committee.
 J Allergy Clin Immunol.
-2010 Jan;125(1):32-8.
+2010;125(1):32-38.

 Flu and people with asthma.
-United States Centers for Disease Control and Prevention.
-US Centers for Disease Control and Prevention website.
-Available at: http://www.cdc.gov/flu/asthma/.
+Center for Disease Control and Prevention website.
+Available at: http://www.cdc.gov/flu/asthma.
 Updated September 25, 2013.
-Accessed August 21, 2014.
+Accessed August 5, 2015.

-10/29/2008 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Howden-Chapman P, Pierse N, Nicholls S, et al. Effects of improved home heating on asthma in community dwelling children: randomised controlled trial.
+10/29/2008 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Howden-Chapman P, Pierse N, Nicholls S, Gillespie-Bennett J, et al. Effects of improved home heating on asthma in community dwelling children: randomised controlled trial.
 BMJ.
-2008 Sep 23.
+2008;337:a1411.

 1/6/2009 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Levenson M. Long-acting beta-agonists and adverse asthma events meta-analysis.
 Joint Meeting of the Pulmonary-Allergy Drugs Advisory Committee, Drug Safety and Risk Management Advisory Committee and Pediatric Advisory Committee.
 December 10-11, 2008.